MiloBuwalda/uva-prog-c/info/30 Schedule 16w.md

 # 16-week schedule

 We have listed the activities that you should have done **before** the lab session.
-And remember to harass your assistant with difficult questions during the lab session!
+And remember to harass your assistant with difficult questions!

 Note: all deadlines are on Thursdays!